About Mathura

 #6 of 8 Places to Visit in Mathura

 At a distance of 13 km from Mathura, 70 km from Agra, 155 km from Delhi, 400 km from Lucknow and 235 km from Jaipur, Vrindavan is a holy town situated on the banks of Yamuna River in Mathura district of Uttar Pradesh.
-It is also among the sacred places to visit near Delhi for a 2 day weekend trip and also one of the popular places to visit near Agra.
+It is also among the most sacred places to visit near Delhi.

 Vrindavan is a major pilgrimage center for the Hindus and one of the oldest cities in the country.
 The holy town of Vrindavan has a very rich history associated with the Hindu god Lord Krishna.
 It is said to be the place where Lord Krishna spent his childhood.
 Chaitanya Mahaprabhu, a great devotee of Lord Krishna is credited with rediscovering of Vrindavan.
 The place was later developed by various kings of the region.